Travel.State.Gov > Intercountry Adoption > Post Adoption > Adoptees

 Such archiving ensures that:

 If an accredited or approved adoption service provider was acting as a primary provider in your intercountry adoption case, you may contact that adoption service provider to request copies of your adoption records.
-Their contact information is available on the Intercountry Adoption Accreditation and Maintenance Entity, Inc. (IAAME)’s website.
+The contact information is available in the ASP Directory hosted by both accrediting entities, IAAME and CEAS.

 You may also consider retrieving copies of your adoption and immigration-related documents, including your birth certificate, adoption decree, and Permanent Resident Card with your Alien Registration Number, from USCIS.
 This can be done for free by filing Form G-639, Freedom of Information Act/ Privacy Act Request under the Freedom of Information Act (5 U.S.C. §552).
 Please refer to the USCIS Freedom of Information Act Request Guide.

 If you plan to travel abroad, please note that these travel tips are for individuals with U.S. citizenship.
 USCIS provides travel tips for U.S. lawful permanent residents.

 U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
 Only the Department of State has the authority to grant, issue, or verify U.S. passports.

 The Department of State’s Passport Application Wizard can help with determining which passport form to file, how to complete the form online, and estimate your payment.

 Obtaining a Visa

 In addition to a U.S. passport, a visa may be needed to travel abroad.
 If required, visas are affixed to a traveler’s passport and may be necessary to enter a foreign nation.
 To find information about obtaining a foreign visa, see the Department of State’s Country Specific Information.